Introduction

 A table with the following structure can be used to reconstruct the pieces and show the connections between performance, knowledge, and skills.

-The following shows to the Knowledge items for the UEEFS2003 unit.
+The following shows the Knowledge items for the UEEFS2003 unit.
 I have added the K numbers.

 The following shows how the Knowledge items relate to the Performance Requirements.